Environmental Protection Agency Final Rule Revoking All Tolerances for Food and Feed Uses of Chlorpyrifos

 With revocation of tolerances, farmers will need to consider alternative insecticides or other management tactics for crop pests.
 In collaboration with the University of Minnesota, the MDA published an article on Alternatives for Management of Key Minnesota Crop Pests.
 The following extension crop and pest management guides provide extensive lists of products available for management of pests but are not Minnesota-specific.
 Always use the MDA's Registered Product Search to check if products are registered for use in Minnesota and read the label before use.

-- Field crops- North Dakota Field Crop Insect Management Guide (North Dakota State University)
+- Field crops- North Dakota Field Crop Insect Management Guide (PDF) (North Dakota State University)

 - Vegetables- Midwest Vegetable Production Guide for Commercial Growers 2022 (Purdue University)